erdogant/KNRscore/README.md

 **⭐️ Star this repo if you like it ⭐️**
-## KNRscore - K-Nearest-Rank Similarity to quantify local structural similarity between two maps or embeddings.
+## KNRscore - K-Nearest-Rank Similarity
+Quantify local structural similarity between two maps or embeddings.

 ### Medium Blog